Anchor (New Haven bar): History

 The "ANCHOR" is still owned by the Moore family.
 Karl Franz does not own any interest in the "Anchor" nor did he purchase any rights.
 The registered name, real, and intellectual property is still retained by the Moore family.
 The "Anchor Spa" is also a dba of the Moore's legal holding and is subject to possible copyright infringement.

-Closure and Re-Opening
+Closure and reopening

 The Anchor closed abruptly on the night of January 4, 2015.
 The landlord, Yale University, shut down the establishment after new management repeatedly failed to make rent.
 Controversy ensued, with a petition gaining over 1000 signatures and New Haven's government stepping in to preserve the mid-century interior and art moderne facade.

 The Anchor was reopened 18 months later under its original name Anchor Spa, which dated back to the 1940s.
 Anchor Spa now serves a proprietary menu of craft mixed drinks inspired from ports around the globe, and small plates with a focus on seafood and local game.